There are two types of sea urchins in Tasmanian waters, the

-The short spined urchin is the preferred species taken by commercial divers as the roe is highly prized particularly by Asian markets.
-However, the short spined urchin only produces about 5% to 6% of its body weight as roe which is about half the amount of roe produced by the introduced long spined urchins but markets pay well for the short spined delicacy at around $50-$60/kg.
+The short spined sea urchin is the preferred species taken by commercial divers as the roe is highly prized particularly by Asian markets.
+However, the short spined urchin only produces about 5 per cent to 6 per cent of its body weight as roe which is about half the amount of roe produced by the introduced long spined urchins.
+Markets pay well for the short spined delicacy at a beach price of around $50-$60/kg.

-In recent years, the fishery has taken around 70-80 tonnes live weight annually.
+In recent years, the fishery has taken more than 100 tonnes live weight annually.
 The short spined urchin commercial fishing season is generally from late July until February after which time spawning leaves the quality and quantity of roe uneconomically viable.